SAD scheme: Criticism

-Luke Combs incident
+Usage

 In 2023, using the SAD scheme, country singer Luke Combs obtained a $250,000 default judgment against Nicol Harness, a Combs fan who had sold $380 worth of tumblers featuring a likeness of Combs.
 Combs claimed he had no knowledge of the suit.
 Harness, who was in the hospital for congestive heart failure at the time of the judgment, also had $5,500 frozen in her Amazon seller account.

 Despite Harness being notified of the lawsuit via email, this notification landed in her spam folder, and she remained unaware of the proceedings until receiving notice of the $250,000 judgment.
 In response to the concerns about suing a fan while she was sick, Combs subsequently issued an apology, sent Harness $11,000, and offered to sell the tumblers through his official merchandise store to assist with Harness' medical bills.
-However, Combs did not publicly indicate any plans to stop using the SAD scheme.